-While more consumers are paying bills online, far fewer have given up on paper bills and statements, prompting credit card issuers and lenders to dangle incentives such as sweepstakes and extra features to get consumers to switch off the paper.
+While more consumers pay bills online, far fewer have given up on paper bills and statements entirely.
+As a result, card issuers are dangling incentives as sweepstakes and extra features to get consumers to switch off the paper.

 Approximately half of consumers use online bill payment services, but only about 15 percent have opted out of receiving paper bills and statements, says Josh Wendroff, director of marketing for 3I Infotech, which provides payment processing services.
 As a result, companies must manage both paper and online billing for the same customers, plus spend money on postage.

 To get customers to realize the value in going 100 percent electronic, most banks have used positive incentives, offering consumers a reward for turning off the paper.
 However, some companies have experimented with a negative incentive — essentially, charging consumers to receive paper bills.
 Though negative incentives have not taken off in most industries, including financial services, they will likely become more widely used once the majority of consumers have opted out of paper billing, Wendroff says.